 To add an attachment to the page, click the Upload Files button; this expands the attachment section to look like this:

 As you see, there's a table that lets you select a file to upload, then give it a title and, optionally, a description and an additional comment.
-The title is mandatory, and should describe the file so its usage context is understandable.
+The title is mandatory, and should describe the file so its association with the context is understandable.
 Once the fields are filled out and you've selected your file, click the Upload button to send it to MDN.

-Only a select few types of files are permitted as attachments on MDN: GIF, JPEG, PNG, SVG, and HTML.
+Only a select few types of files are permitted as attachments on MDN: GIF, JPEG, PNG, and HTML.
 Photoshop images are permitted but should be avoided except in very specific cases.
 Any other file types is not allowed by the upload form.
+Uploading SVG files requires special permission, so contact the MDN writing team if you need to upload an SVG file.

 Feel free to open this page in the editor and look at its attachment list at the bottom to get a feel for it.